funderburkjim/MWlexnorm/step1a/readme.txt

 python26 process1a.py lexmap.txt ../step0/lexicalgrammar.xml lexnorm.txt lexnorm-other.txt error.txt message.txt > normlog.txt

-The grammatical information in lexicalgrammar.xml is in the complicated mardup form as it appears in mw.xml.
+The grammatical information in lexicalgrammar.xml is in the complicated markup form as it appears in mw.xml.
 As a simple example, under headword akAma in lexicalgrammar.xml, the grammatical information appears as:
 <lex>mf<p><s>A</s></p>n.</lex>
 This is simplified by process1a in two steps.